Skip to Content

 "These steps would relieve pressure at Back Bay Station, reduce severe delays for riders, and help lessen the economic impact on workers and businesses during the holiday season,” said Allen-Connelly.

-The MBTA has already announced that bus service on the 39 and 57 routes will be fare-free for the duration of the closure.
-The 39 runs along the same streets as the E branch from Forest Hills to Copley Square, and the 57, from Watertown Square to Kenmore, runs alongside the B Branch tracks on Commonwealth Avenue from Kenmore to Packard's Corner.
+Bus service on the 39 and 57 routes will be fare-free for the duration of the closure.
+The 57, from Watertown Square to Kenmore, runs alongside the B Branch tracks on Commonwealth Avenue from Kenmore to Packard's Corner.

 The T will also offer free Worcester Line trips between Lansdowne, Back Bay, and South Station.

-Accessible shuttles will operated between Babcock Street station on the B branch, Kenmore Square, and Back Bay station, serving all B branch stops in between except Copley.
+Accessible shuttles will operate between Babcock Street station on the B branch, Kenmore Square, and Back Bay station, serving all B branch stops in between except Copley.

 Stay in touch